postgresml/postgresml/pgml-sdks/rust/pgml/python/README.md

 - **Querying and Search**: Once the embeddings are indexed, you can perform vector-based searches on the documents and text chunks stored in the PostgreSQL database.
 The SDK provides intuitive methods for executing queries and retrieving search results.

 ## Quickstart

 Follow the steps below to quickly get started with the Python SDK for building scalable vector search applications on PostgresML databases.

 ### Prerequisites

 Before you begin, make sure you have the following:

 - PostgresML Database: Ensure you have a PostgresML database version >`2.3.1`.
 You can spin up a database using [Docker](https://github.com/postgresml/postgresml#installation) or [sign up for a free GPU-powered database](https://postgresml.org/signup).

-Set the `PGML_CONNECTION` environment variable to the connection string of your PostgresML database.
-If not set, the SDK will use the default connection string for your local installation `postgres://postgres@127.0.0.1:5433/pgml_development`.
+- Set the `DATABASE_URL` environment variable to the connection string of your PostgresML database.

 - Python version >=3.8.1

-- `postgresql` command line utility
-  - Ubuntu: `sudo apt install libpq-dev`
-  - Centos/Fedora/Cygwin/Babun: `sudo yum install libpq-devel`
-  - Mac: `brew install postgresql`

 ### Installation